yhfudev/bash-servicebackup/README.md

     <name>  <type> <backup callback> <restore callback> <data dir>

-  * <name> is the name of backup
+  * name: is the name of backup
-  * <type> is either 'f' or 'd' for file and directory. it depends on the implementation of callback functions
+  * type: is either 'f' or 'd' for file and directory. it depends on the implementation of callback functions
-  * <backup callback>,<restore callback> is the bash callback function implemented for various data source
+  * backup callback, restore callback: is the bash callback function implemented for various data source
-  * <data dir> is the directory where the data to be saved.
+  * data dir: is the directory where the data to be saved.

 example:
 BAK_LIST="mysql     d backupcb_mysql restorecb_mysql /usr/local/mysql/var/, confetc   f backupcb_files restorecb_files /etc/"